kemckinnmsft/AIPBlogDrafts/DiscoveringSensitiveDataToday.md

 ### Configuring AIP Log Analytics

 Lior from my team put out a full blog post about the Log Analytics and you can read more about it [here](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Data-discovery-reporting-and-analytics-for-all-your-data-with/ba-p/253854).
+But, for a quick and dirty explanation, we will go with the information below.

+When you log into the AIP blade of the Azure Portal, you will see 3 new locations in the navigation.
+Under dashboards, you now have the Usage report (preview) and the Discovery discovery (preview), but we will get to those later.
+The one you are initially concerned with is the Configure analytics (preview) under the Manage section.
+Click on this and you should see a page like the one below.